 When it comes to this Vegan Sweet Potato Pie, it is smooth, velvety, naturally sweetened, full of sweet potato flavor and is housed with a buttery, flaky crust.
 This recipe is sure to please the crowd during the Holiday season, one slice and bite at a time.
 Made in just ONE bowl, super easy to make, gluten-free option available.

-Yes—it took some work (I’m a huge believer in therapy) to arrive at this destination when it comes to my way of thinking, but it still holds very true and God is still very real.
-I hope that you can find some peace and gratitude in your life as well.
+Yes---it took some work (I'm a huge believer in therapy) to arrive at this destination when it comes to my way of thinking, but it still holds very true and God is still very real.
+I hope that you can find some peace and gratitude in your life as well, despite everything going on in the world or just your world.

-Whether you are a full-time vegan eater or plant-based eater or you’re just looking for a few healthy dishes to mix things up a bit, I wanted to bring you recipes that offer a load of flavor, but were really great plant-based options.
+Whether you are a full-time vegan eater or plant-based eater or you're just looking for a few healthy dishes to mix things up a bit, I wanted to bring you recipes that offer a load of flavor, but were really great plant-based options and I can't wait to be sharing my Thanksgiving Menu in the coming days, just in time for the big day next week.

-Here’s what you need to make this impressive dairy-free pie crust:
+Here’s what you need to make this impressive Best Vegan Sweet Potato Pie from start to finish:

 Cinnamon.
 For a hint of warmth.